Nick Hardy Betting Profile: The Sentry - PGA TOUR

 - Over his last five appearances, Hardy has carded a score that's better than average in two of those outings.

-- He has carded an average score of -9 over his last five appearances.
+- He has finished with an average score of -9 those five times he's made the cut.

 - In terms of driving distance, Nick Hardy has averaged 312.2 yards in his past five starts.

-- In his past five starts, Hardy is averaging -0.056 Strokes Gained: Putting.
+- Hardy is averaging -0.056 in terms of Strokes Gained: Putting in his past five tournaments.

 - In his past five starts, Hardy is averaging 0.902 Strokes Gained: Total.